LordButley/itspuppytime/README.md

 * has decided to get a puppy to help them prepare
 * has got a puppy and wants advice of what to expect and what to do

+## Structure

+As the website is going to be heavy in information and text, it is therefore important to devide it into key sections across a number of pages.
+This is so that users do not feel overwhelmed by the text volume and can find the information they want easily.

+The section idea was to divide into before getting a puppy, on the day you get a puppy, and after with a homepage.
+This lead to the following sections:

+Home Page: This sets the tone for the whole website in terms of style.
+Simple to navigate and helps users move to the section of the website they want.

+Preparation: Contains information regarding what to what to do before getting a puppy as well as what to buy

+Puppy Arrival: Contains information regarding how to care for a puppy on the first day you get it as well as the first night.

+Next Steps: Contains information regarding what to do with a puppy in the weeks and months after getting it

+Contact us: Gives users opportunity to provide feedback on the website or tell us their own experiences of getting a puppy.

+#Skeleton
+#Surface
+-colour
+-language/tone
+-imagery
+-layout
+-typography

+# Possible future developments.